 In my opinion there is a lot of fuss around mindfulness (and a lot of business around it).
 But it’s very simple: living in the here and now and appreciating the current situation.
 This can definitely help relieve stress, especially in combination with the previous habits.

 I feel a lot more at ease if I write down my to-do list for the day because I know I cannot forget anything important.
 Then I do really enjoy my 20-minute walks outside in the sun.
 I do explicitly try to be mindful during these walks, like stopping and appreciating the color and sound of the sea, for example.
 It relaxes me a lot and gives me a lot of energy.
 Lots of ideas come to my mind during these walks.

 Other things that work similarly well like walks can be stretching or mobility routines, yoga, meditation, reading, or any other intellectual activities (e.g., learning a new skill like a language).

 Create Your Healthy Morning Routine to Win the Rest of the Day

 A good morning routine can have profound effects on the quality of the rest of your day and your well-being.
 There are many tips and myths about morning rituals and things to do.
 Find the right habits that you like and that are easy to do.
 There is no right or wrong, you just need to find the most effective and enjoyable set of activities that you can stick to in a sustainable way.

 We all know that results and health benefits only come from consistency.
 Your morning habits can significantly contribute to your health and fitness in the long run.
 As part of our Build Bullet-Proof Health program, we introduced the Weekly Improvement Moments (W.I.Ms) that help our clients to achieve sustainable habit changes with step-by-step practical weekly activities.
-Check out our free trial and see for yourself.

 For health and fitness updates and discounts, subscribe to our newsletter at the bottom of this page.